firesim/firesim/docs/Golden-Gate/Overview.rst

 Host-decoupling in Golden Gate-generated simulators is implemented by decomposing the target machine into a dataflow graph of latency-insensitive models.
-As a user of FireSim, understanding this dataflow abstraction is essential for debugging your system and for developing your own software models and endpoints.
+As a user of FireSim, understanding this dataflow abstraction is essential for debugging your system and for developing your own software models and bridges.
 We describe it in the next section.

 .. [#] These overheads varying depending on the features implemented and optimizations applied.
 Certain optimizations, currently in development, may increase fmax or decrease resource utilization over the equivalent prototype.